Manuel Losada Rodríguez Portrait

 Independent consultant · Madrid

 After opening the market with the B-FY product, an opportunity to work as a product consultant came up at the right moment.
 I advised companies operating in high-security digital environments on product strategy, technical architecture and solution design — including machine-learning use cases, ChatGPT API integrations, Android apps and immersive viewers — and helped them weigh third-party services against custom development.
-It was a beautiful year defining product but not building it, which made me want to return to creating product from scratch inside a product company.
+It was a beautiful year defining product but not building it, which made me want to return to shaping product end to end inside a product company.

 Product Strategy ChatGPT API ML Use Cases Build vs. Buy